 The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the Academy in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
 The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a prospective unit credit method.
-As stated in note 22, the TPS is a multi-employer scheme and there is insufficient information available to use defined benefit accounting.
+The TPS is an unfunded multi-employer scheme with no underlying assets to assign between employers.
 The TPS is therefore treated as a defined contribution scheme for accounting purposes and the contributions recognised in the period to which they relate.